sepulous/soundlib/README.md

 ```

 # Building
 Soundlib uses CMake for its build system.
-Soundlib is built as a dynamic library by default, but it can be built as a static library through the CMake option `STATIC_SOUNDLIB`.
-You can also choose whether to automatically fetch and build OpenAL Soft or use a system-installed version through the `USE_SYSTEM_OPENAL` option.
+Soundlib is built as a dynamic library by default, but it can be built as a static library through the CMake option `STATIC_SOUNDLIB=ON`.
+You can also choose whether to automatically fetch and build OpenAL Soft or use a system-installed version through the `USE_SYSTEM_OPENAL=ON` option.
 On Windows the default is to build OpenAL Soft, but for other systems the default is to find a system-installed version.

 # TODO
 I'm actively working on the following features: